- 1. "Surver" resume

 - Focused on a job seeker’s relevant skills and experience

-On the other hand, you know you have a bad resume when:
+On the other hand, these are signs of a bad resume:

 Bad Resume